NewRelicUniversity/nru-petclinic-docs/docs/deploying-petclinic.rst

 ----------------
 1. **Create mapped directories.** Log into your host and create three directories: one for the New Relic agent and associated files, one for the Pet Clinic application itself, and the third for the application server's log files.
 These directories will be mapped into the Docker container, allowing you to modify the application or New Relic configuration without rebuilding the container, and to easily view or clean up the logs.

- In this example, the directories are named `newrelic`, `webapps`, and `logs`, and are created in the home directory of the logged-in user:
+ In this example, the directories are named :code:`newrelic`, :code:`webapps`, and :code:`logs`, and are created in the home directory of the logged-in user:

  .. code-block:: bash